How to Reduce Credit Card Debt

 By reducing the size of your debt, you will have more income free to cover your other expenses and boost your credit score.

-A higher credit score will give you the opportunity to borrow cash online at a lower interest rate in the future.
+A higher credit score will give you the opportunity to get an online loan at a lower interest rate in the future.
 Follow these steps to achieve your goal.

 The first step towards paying existing credit card debt is avoiding new debt.
 That is why you should take your cards out of your wallet and hide them in a place where you will not be tempted to look.
 Use cash, checks and debit cards instead.
 If a purchase is beyond your budget, you should not make it.

-You should call the credit card companies whose products you use and ask for a lower interest rate.
+You should call the banks whose credit cards you use and ask for a lower interest rate.
 The lower interest will help you repay a larger chunk of your balance while reducing financial charges.
 You can increase your bargaining power by mentioning that you plan to transfer your balance to a lower-rate card.
 If you mention this, the company may agree to lower your interest by one or two percentage points and possibly more.

 You can set automatic transfer of funds for making minimum payments on each of your cards.
 That way, you will avoid being charged late fees and save time and effort.
 This will help you stay disciplined as well.